 To that end, I’ve spend a lot of time systematically removing barriers to my goal of absolute self-sustainability.
 Little things, like gaining immunity to allergies (which required five years-worth of allergy shots), have already been completed.
-Other things in that vein (laser eye surgery) have yet to be undertaken, but are on my list of must-dos in the near-future.
+Other things in that vein (laser eye surgery) have yet to be undertaken, but are on my list of to-dos in the near-future.

 The less listable items are tougher to define, but easy to feel.
 I know I would need to become better at depending on myself and myself alone when it comes to long-term goals.
 I know I would need to figure out how to study hard and stay focused on one thing at a time.
 These are two weaknesses I think could hurt my chances of building that jungle roller coaster, and might even impact my ability to survive alone.